dacre-denny/node-imgtovid/README.md

 # node-imgtovid
-node app that generates a single video from a folder of images.
+node app that batch processes a folder of images and converts the processed images into a single video

 ## Why?

 I was looking for a quick way to convert a large collection of personal photos into a single video.
-The photos I needed to process where named with a particular naming convention - this app takes advantage of this to automatically place captions over each photo in the resulting video.
+The photos I needed to process where named with a particular naming convention - this app takes advantage of this naming convention to extract meaningful captions from photo filenames, which are then added as captions to photo in the resulting video.

+This app also batch processes copies of all input photos, resizing, centering and compressing them for use in the output final video.

 ## Installation